ML-Bioinfo-CEITEC/genomic_benchmarks/README_devel.md

 ### Python

+Install VS Code [Python Extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python): use Ctrl-Shift-x to open MarketPlace, search for Python Extension, and install it.

 To select Python interpreter, activate Command Palette (`Cmd-Shift-P` or `View -> Command Palette`) and select `Python: Select Interpreter`.
 You should see a virtual environment you created in previous step.

 ### Linters